JudgeSense: A Benchmark for Prompt Sensitivity in LLM-as-a-Judge Systems: Results

 \subsection{Data quality and transparency}

 We report exclusion rates and degenerate-behavior caveats explicitly so that readers can re-derive any cell in Table~\ref{tab:main} from the released decision logs.

 \textit{API errors and malformed outputs.} Vendor API errors were 0\% for all judges except qwen-2.5-72b, which experienced 6.4\% Novita timeouts.
-Malformed-output (\texttt{UNCLEAR}) rates were: 0\% for claude-haiku, claude-sonnet, gpt-4o, deepseek-r1; under 1\% for gemini-2.5-flash; 5.0\% for gpt-4o-mini; 6.4\% for qwen (timeouts); 7.5\% for llama-3.1-70b; and 15.7\% for mistral-7b.
+Malformed-output (\texttt{UNCLEAR}) rates were: 0\% for claude-haiku, claude-sonnet, gpt-4o, deepseek-r1, gpt-5.5, claude-opus-4-7, and qwen-3.6-flash; under 1\% for gemini-2.5-flash; 5.0\% for gpt-4o-mini; 6.4\% for qwen-2.5-72b (timeouts); 7.5\% for llama-3.1-70b; and 15.7\% for mistral-7b.
+For deepseek-v4-flash, UNCLEAR rates were 5.9\% on preference and 9.3\% on relevance; all other tasks were 0\%.
 The mistral failures were almost entirely on coherence: rather than emitting a digit on the 1--5 Likert scale, mistral often produced a short English phrase (``somewhat coherent'', ``the summary is coherent''), which our regex parser correctly flagged as malformed.

-\textit{Safety refusals.} There were zero safety refusals across all 26,924 calls and all nine judges.
+\textit{Safety refusals.} There were zero safety refusals across all approximately 38{,}700 calls and all thirteen judges.
 None of the prompts in the dataset trigger safety filters at any of the providers we tested.

-\textit{Always-A degenerate behavior.} Eight of nine judges output ``A'' on 100\% of preference and relevance decisions across both prompt variants.
-Two non-exclusive explanations are consistent with this: position bias (a well-documented phenomenon in pairwise LLM judges, \citep{wang2023fair,shi2024judging}) or dataset construction artifact (the source benchmarks may present pairs in which option A is genuinely preferred more often than chance).
-We cannot distinguish these within the current design.
-The next step is an A/B randomization experiment, which we flag in Section~\ref{sec:conclusion}.
+\textit{Always-A degenerate behavior.} The original sweep used fixed option order; under that design, twelve of thirteen judges output ``A'' on 100\% of preference and relevance decisions across both prompt variants, leaving two non-exclusive explanations indistinguishable: position bias \citep{wang2023fair,shi2024judging} or a source-benchmark artifact in which option A is genuinely preferred more often than chance.
+To separate these, we updated the dataset to a balanced A/B design (62 of 125 preference pairs and 63 of 125 relevance pairs have option order swapped, flagged via \texttt{ab\_swapped}).
+Under the balanced design, eleven of thirteen judges still produce $\mathrm{JSS}=1.000$ with both decision streams collapsed to ``A'', confirming that the always-A pattern is position anchoring rather than a fixed-order artifact.
+Mistral-7b is the only judge whose preference behavior becomes non-degenerate ($\mathrm{JSS}=0.811$, $N=375$) under balanced ordering.

-\textit{Excluded pairs.} The six factuality pairs flagged by paraphrase validation (Section~\ref{sec:paraphrase-validation}) are excluded from all metrics in Table~\ref{tab:main}.
-Factuality $N$ is therefore $119 \times 3 = 357$ per cell rather than $125 \times 3 = 375$; the exact $N$ varies slightly by judge due to malformed-output exclusions.
+\textit{Excluded pairs.} All Template~4 factuality pairings are excluded from the published dataset and from all metrics in Table~\ref{tab:main}.
+Factuality $N$ is therefore $125 \times 3 = 375$ per cell; the exact $N$ varies slightly by judge due to malformed-output exclusions.